merisahakyan/ThreeDShapes/README.md

 }
 ```
 **ThreeDimentionalShapes** contains 2 structures: **Point** (_for determining x,y,z coordinates_) and **MoveDirections** (_for determining axis angles with x,y,z axises_ ) .</br>
+The struct **MoveDirections** allows you to determine any axis in distance with 3 arguments: alpha (angle of given and x axis), betta (for given and y axis) , gamma (for given and z axis).
 ```cs
 public struct Point
     {